saphcarter/italian_3200_project/Project_Acceptance_Test.md

 This data would help to influence further decisions on provided time limits for recordings.
 ### 3.3.4 The provided delay is helpful in preparing the user for recording
+Procedure:
+1. The user is asked to complete a quiz.
+2. The user is provided with a questionairre related to the delay.

+Expected Input data: Data would be recorded as nominal data (Strongly Disagree, Disagree, Neutral, Agree, Strongly Agree) Example Questions:
+1. The delay helped me to feel more prepared.
+2. The delay should be shorter.
+3. The delay should be longer.
+4. I would prefer no delay.

+This data would help to influence further decisions on how a delay should be included, if at all.
 # Test 4

 We will examine user access to their quiz data.
 This is related to the requirement 'Students can view their past attempts and scores' valued at $10 by the client in the $100 test.
 We will be considering two factors for success: